 Thornybush

 Just a little further north, Thornybush Private Game Reserve oozes an equal amount of safari charm.
 This world-famous reserve has it all: Lion, elephant, rhino, buffalo and leopard (You’ll know them as the Big Five).
 And you can track them down any way you like.
 This fence-free area has no set curfews, meaning nocturnal game viewing and bush dinners under the stars are firmly on the menu.
-This makes Thornybush the ideal corner of the Greater Kruger for a luxury African safari.
+In Thornybush, ‘the basics’ means fine wine, freestanding tubs, and front-row wildlife – making it the ideal corner of the Greater Kruger for those who want comfort without compromise.

 Timbavati

 Say the name Timbavati and everyone’s safari senses start tingling.
 This is lion territory.
 White ones, to be precise.
-Best known as home to the famed Birmingham pride who carry a rare gene, the sandy riverbeds and open grasslands of Timbavati teem with wildlife, making it one of the best areas for a luxury African safari.
+Best known as home to the famed Birmingham pride who carry a rare gene, the sandy riverbeds and open grasslands of Timbavati teem with wildlife.
+Here, you can track lions by day and soak in a star-lit bubble bath by night.
 Its five-star lodges might have hefty price tags, but its five-star line up is so freakin’ worth it.

 Best time for a safari tour